With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 It directs you to fill out a form, which you can turn in at any of the regional lottery offices in Iowa.
 A list of these is available.

-The lottery self-exclusion program is entirely separate from the one for casinos and racetracks.
-You will not be excluded from lottery games, even if you stopped yourself playing at the casinos.
+The lottery self-exclusion program is entirely separate from casinos and racetracks.
+You will not be excluded from lottery games, even if you stop playing at the casinos.

 Note that if you self-excluded from the Iowa Lottery before July 2017, you could request to fill in a form again.
 At that point, only lifetime bans were possible, with shorter durations now available.